Walmart to stop sales of e-cigarettes in U.S. stores: company memo

 Leading makers of nicotine e-cigarettes, including Juul Labs Inc, British American Tobacco Plc (BATS.L) and Imperial Brands Plc (IMB.L), said last week their products did not contain Vitamin E compounds.

-Last week Amazon.com Inc (AMZN.O) said it took down vape paraphernalia in line with its policies, though the company did not specify the exact products it removed.
+Last week Amazon.com Inc (AMZN.O) said it took down vape paraphernalia in line with its policies, although the company did not specify the exact products it removed.

 In May, Walmart raised the minimum age to purchase tobacco products to 21 in all its stores and said it would stop selling fruit-flavored e-cigarettes.
 The move came after the U.S. Food and Drug Administration called out the company for illegally selling tobacco products to minors.

+The regulator also called out other retailers like Kroger (KR.N), Family Dollar, which is owned by Dollar Tree (DLTR.O), 7-Eleven, Casey’s General Stores and Sunoco (SUN.N), which were among more than half a dozen convenience store and gas station chains cited for illegally selling tobacco products to minors.

+The companies did not immediately respond to a request for comment on whether they plan to follow Walmart’s decision and stop selling the products.

-Walmart shares were little changed after being higher than less than 1%.
-Shares of Altria Group Inc (MO.N) were up 1.3%.
+Walmart shares were little changed in late trading, while shares of Altria Group Inc (MO.N) were up nearly 2%.

-Reporting by Nandita Bose in Washington; Editing by Steve Orlofsky and Tom Brown
+Reporting by Nandita Bose in Washington; Additional reporting by Bryan Pietsch; Editing by Tom Brown and Dan Grebler